AetherraLabs/Aetherra/Aetherra/README.md

 # Aetherra - AI-Native Development Platform

-An experimental development platform that bridges natural language and code through the Aetherra programming language and Lyrixa AI assistant.
+A revolutionary development platform that bridges natural language and code through the Aetherra programming language and Lyrixa AI assistant.

 ## Features